EmilyGarredQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](MarbleMaze.jpg)

-This project is related to mine because it uses servo motors to manipulate direction of the maze to different angles, it is controlled by a modulo joystick to move the ball aroung the maze.
+This project is related to mine because it uses servo motors to manipulate direction of the maze to different angles, it is controlled by a modulo joystick to tilt the maze to make the ball travel around the maze.

 ### Related project 4 ###
 Automatic Watering System for plants using Arduino